 The Valet Pro Dragons Breath has a funny name.
 It reminds me of the power of a dragon’s fire-breathing abilities, which can obliterate an entire section of the woods in a single blow.
 But unlike the toasty breath of a dragon, this fallout remover is pH neutral and safe to use on metal, alloys, and painted surfaces.

-Oh, and did I forget to mention it is the best fallout remover for your car?
+Oh, and did I forget to mention it is one of the best fallout remover for your car?
 The Valet Pro Dragon’s Breath has a thicker, almost gel-like consistency.
 This allows the fallout remover to literally dwell on the surface to dissolve iron oxide on the paint surface, and with little to no runoff.
 The product causes a chemical reaction to create a bleeding effect when sprayed over heavily contaminated surfaces.

 Valet Pro Dragons Breath is an essential part of my personal detailing arsenal.
 It makes it easier to work with older or neglected paint.
 It also increases the life of my clay bars!